madskjeldgaard/map/README.md

 ## Features

 - Use simple function callbacks
+- An automatic GUI for organizing and testing mappings using buttons and sliders.
 - MIDI learn
 - Save/load mappings to a file
 - Organize mappings in pages
+- Match against specific MIDI devices.

 ## Usage